 What's Business Asset Disposal Relief?

-Formerly called Entrepreneurs' Relief, this reduces Capital Gains Tax to 10% on the first £1 million of qualifying gains.
+Formerly called Entrepreneurs' Relief, this reduces Capital Gains Tax to 18% on the first £1 million of qualifying gains (rate from April 2026).
 You need to have been a director or employee, owned at least 5% of shares, and held them for at least 2 years.
 The relief must be claimed in your tax return.

 Should I use an M&A advisor?